eschutz/atom-console/README.md

 ## Troubleshooting
 If some commands do not work immediately after installation, try reloading Atom with `⌃⌥⌘L` (ctrl-option-cmd-L) and using `atom-console`.

-__Note: As of version 0.3.2, some commands are unable to be executed in fresh windows (single tab containing a new, unsaved file).
-Opening a project or file will fix this, and it will be fixed in a future version.__

 ## License